AndyWendt/conference-notes/2016/PNWPHP/accidental-professional_adam-culp.md

 If people push you to go faster, you probably need to slow down since we don't work as well when we are pushed faster.

 Learning slow is better than learning fast.
+You learn, as a developer, mostly by hands-on doing.

+When you succeed at something, and people are cheering for you, of course you love it.

+### Poor Choices

+Can I afford to be late, or skip out?

+### Over Commit

+Avoid crunch-time: don't jump into the hay.
+Learn to say "no"!